-Another popular form of stealth marketing/product placement is the endorsement of public figures and celebrities.
-This helps raise awareness about a product that hasn’t been widely advertised or may not have even been released yet.
+Another popular form of stealth marketing is the endorsement of public figures and celebrities.
+It helps raise awareness about a product that hasn’t been advertised or officially launched yet.

 Undercover marketing stirs up conversations to bring consumers closer to the brand and get better acquainted with their products.

 In the process, it ensures some significant perks for the marketers using it.

 Stealth marketing advantages include the fact that it:

 - Creates a pre-launch interest: Stealth marketing grabs the attention of the target audience and instills a desire for the product by creating a pre-launch buzz around it.
 It creates impatience for the product and allows companies to claim a short-term profit from the initial wave of sales.